 One of the most interesting notions to emerge from this shiny happy alliance was a particular model of the universe that seemed to explain not only puzzling scientific phenomena but psychic experiences as well.
 The holographic paradigm was so named because its central metaphor is that of the hologram—or, to be more specific, a certain very unusual feature of holograms.

 The Magic of Holograms

-The basic process for creating a hologram involves the use of a laser and a beam splitter, an optical device that sends half the light in each of two directions.
+The basic process for creating a conventional hologram involves the use of a laser and a beam splitter, an optical device that sends half the light in each of two directions.
 One of the beams illuminates the object you’re recording, and the light reflected from the object collides with the second beam.
 When these two beams meet, the effect is much like what you’d see if you tossed a pebble into a pond and then, as the ripples were still spreading, tossed in another pebble.
 The pattern formed where the two sets of waves meet is called an interference pattern, and that is what is recorded on film when a hologram is made.
-Today it’s common to see reflective holograms that can be viewed under ordinary light.
+Today it’s common to see reflective holograms that can be viewed under ordinary light (not to mention self-illuminated holographic displays of various types).
 Originally, however, holograms could be viewed only by exposing the film to the same type of laser light used to create it.
 If you were to look at the film with the naked eye, all you’d see would be patterns of ripples; shine the right kind of light onto it, though, and the image emerges in all its three-dimensional glory.

 Building the Holographic Paradigm